 Modern dentures offer security and comfort that would have been unthinkable a generation ago, but today, patients can enjoy stunningly lifelike restorations that function almost exactly like natural teeth.
-Joe McIntyre, DDS, Dan Whiting, DMD, and Kelsey Rockey, DDS, offer several types of dentures at their office in Bridgewater, VA.
+Joe McIntyre, DDS, Dan Whiting, DMD, Kelsey Rockey, DDS, and Bryant Ash, DDS, offer several types of dentures at their office in Bridgewater, VA.
 Whether you need to replace several teeth or all of them, Smiles for Life has an option to suit you.
 We often recommend implant-supported dentures for the most stable and realistic results possible.
 Our practice offers convenient payment plans that can help you budget for restored function and oral health.

 Types of Dentures